-The true Viennese refuses to think in terms of starters, main courses, and desserts.
+Of course, the Viennese refuse to think in terms of starters, main courses, and desserts.
 Mainly because particular items the rest of the planet puts in just one category belong in all three in Vienna.

-When Marie Antoinette said, “Let them eat cake,” she wasn’t being arrogant or out of touch.
-She was just being Viennese (editor’s note: she never actually said that).
+When Marie Antoinette (a Habsburg archduchess before marrying into French royalty) said, “Let them eat cake,” she wasn’t being arrogant or out of touch.
+She was just being Viennese.
+Editor’s note: she never actually said that.

 As you can imagine, the choice is huge.
 But below are some of the most likely local options to appear on your restaurant or coffee house menu in Vienna.

 (Malakofftorte , allegedly named for a French military leader)

 If you put all the cakes on sale in Vienna on top of each other, the pile would reach to the moon.
 And back again.